Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Constructed and installed custom cabinets for residential clients and designers, working closely in bringing their ideas to life.
+- Constructed and installed custom cabinets for residential clients Working closely with designers in bringing their ideas to life.

-- Worked with other tradespeople on building sites in order to guarantee a smooth working processes and the respect of deadlines for projects.
+- Collaborated with other tradespeople on building sites in order to guarantee smooth process and compliance with project deadlines.

-Each job description should be listed sequentially, starting with the most recent position.
+Write down each job experience in reverse chronological order, starting with the most recent position.

 5. Education

-Within this area, mention your education and experience related to carpentry.
-In this section, include the name of the school, the degree or diploma earned (if relevant) and the date of completion.
+In this section, you should mention your education and experience related to carpentry.
+Include the name of the institution, the degree/diploma you received (if relevant) and the year of completion.

 Example: